 - The interests of a beneficiary must always take precedent over those of the fiduciary.

 - A fiduciary must avoid acting as a dual agent in any enterprise that may conflict with the interests of his or her beneficiary.
 If a fiduciary decides to act as a dual agent, he or she must first disclose this information to the beneficiary and receive consent to do so.

 - Any course of action on the part of a fiduciary that is opposed to the interest of a beneficiary must be disclosed to the beneficiary before it can be undertaken.
 Permission to pursue such a course of action must first be obtained from the beneficiary.

 A violation of fiduciary duty can result in significant financial losses.
 Whether you are the heir to a trust, a minority shareholder involved in a shareholder dispute, a customer of a brokerage firm or a CFO accused of squandering retirement benefits, we have the experience and knowledge to handle your case.

 In many instances where criminal wrongdoing is not involved, cases boil down to a misunderstanding of what counts as a fiduciary role or obligation.
 Our attorneys review contracts, trusts, insurance policies, investment account statements and shareholder agreements to determine what fiduciary duties are at issue and why.
-To schedule an appointment and discuss your case, call 502-617-6209 or toll free at 866-617-6209 today.
+To schedule an appointment and discuss your case, call us at 502-208-5017 today.